nuruzzaman-emon/wsf-wsf/README.md

-# Hi 👋, I'm <YOUR NAME>
+# Hi 👋, I'm Md.
+Emon Ali
 ### 🔭 I build things with JavaScript, React, and Node.js

 ---

-## 👨‍💻 About Me
+## 👨‍💻 About
-I'm a passionate full-stack developer who enjoys building modern, high-performance web applications.
-I love working with **JavaScript**, **React**, and **Node.js**, and I'm always exploring new tools to improve my workflow.
-Currently, I'm focused on expanding my knowledge in **GraphQL** and **Docker** while working on exciting real-world projects.
-Feel free to reach out if you want to talk about **web development**, open-source, or cool tech ideas!
+**WSF** is a web-based donation platform designed to support poor and neglected communities through organized fundraising campaigns.
+The application allows users to create campaigns with specific goals and time limits, encouraging donors to contribute within a defined period.
+It provides a simple and user-friendly interface where individuals can explore ongoing campaigns, learn about different causes, and make secure donations.
+WSF aims to build a bridge between generous donors and people in need, ensuring transparency and trust throughout the process.
+By enabling time-bound campaigns, the platform creates urgency and increases engagement, helping to maximize contributions and make a meaningful social impact in a more efficient and accessible way.

 ---